-NuBrakes Blog Brake Pad Replacement: 8 Step Process to Change Your Brake Pads Image
+NuBrakes Blog DIY Brake Pad Replacement: 9 Steps to Change Your Brake Pads Image

-Brake Pad Replacement: 8 Step Process to Change Your Brake Pads
+DIY Brake Pad Replacement: 9 Steps to Change Your Brake Pads

 Replacing your brake pads regularly helps your vehicle stop or slow down by converting the vehicle's kinetic energy to thermal energy through friction.
 Brake pads are the key components of disc brakes and play a major role in a vehicle's braking system.
 Here are the steps to replace your brake pads